-After the Census Bureau releases detailed population and demographic data from the 2020 census on August 12, states and local governments begin the once-a-decade process of drawing new voting district boundaries known as redistricting.
-And gerrymandering — when those boundaries are drawn with the intention of influencing who gets elected — is bound to follow.
+After the Census Bureau released detailed population and demographic data from the 2020 census, states and local governments began the once-a-decade process of drawing new voting district boundaries known as redistricting.
+And gerrymandering — when those boundaries are drawn with the intention of influencing who gets elected — followed.

 Gerrymandering is deeply undemocratic.

 Every 10 years, states redraw their legislative and congressional district lines following the census.
 Because communities change, redistricting is critical to our democracy: maps must be redrawn to ensure that districts are equally populated, comply with laws such as the Voting Rights Act, and are otherwise representative of a state’s population.
 Done right, redistricting is a chance to create maps that, in the words of John Adams, are an “exact portrait, a miniature” of the people as a whole.

 But sometimes the process is used to draw maps that put a thumb on the scale to manufacture election outcomes that are detached from the preferences of voters.
 Rather than voters choosing their representatives, gerrymandering empowers politicians to choose their voters.
 This tends to occur especially when line drawing is left to legislatures and one political party controls the process, as has become increasingly common.
 When that happens, partisan concerns almost invariably take precedence over all else.
 That produces maps where electoral results are virtually guaranteed even in years where the party drawing maps has a bad year.

 While legislative and congressional district shapes may look wildly different from state to state, most attempts to gerrymander can best be understood through the lens of two basic techniques: cracking and packing.